 Employment plays a significant part in the rehabilitation of offenders and reduces the risk of reoffending by up to 50%.
 In fact our latest figures (Oct 2017) suggest it could be higher, as we currently have an 80% retention rate in work.

-Steve Freer and Val Wawrosz have over 50 years combined experience working with offenders.
+Steve Freer and Val Wawrosz have over almost 60 years combined experience working with offenders.
 They have a comprehensive understanding of Offender Management having overseen both Integrated Offender Management units (I.O.M.) and Resettlement teams in Custodial settings.